Electron100/butane/docs/newtype.md

 use butane::{FieldType, PrimaryKeyType};
 use serde::{Deserialize, Serialize};

-#[derive(Clone, Debug, Default, Deserialize, Serialize, FieldType, PartialEq, Eq)]
+#[derive(Clone, Debug, Default, Deserialize, Eq, FieldType, PartialEq, PrimaryKeyType, Serialize)]
 pub struct BlogId(pub uuid::Uuid);
-impl PrimaryKeyType for BlogId {}

-#[derive(Clone, Debug, Default, Deserialize, Serialize, FieldType, PartialEq, Eq)]
+#[derive(Clone, Debug, Default, Deserialize, Eq, FieldType, PartialEq, PrimaryKeyType, Serialize)]
 pub struct PostId(pub uuid::Uuid);
-impl PrimaryKeyType for PostId {}
 ```

-For each, `FieldType` is derived, and they implement the marker trait `PrimaryKeyType`
+For each, `FieldType` is derived to generate code to describe how the field will be stored, and
-to allow their use as a primary key.
+the marker trait `PrimaryKeyType` is derived to allow their use as a primary key.

 As Butane natively supports `uuid`, these newtypes will be stored in the butane metadata as
 "Blob" type, which is stored in the database using an appropriate column type based on the